KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 <!------------------------------------------------------------------------------------------------------------------------------------->

 ## Approach 3: Reduction to Substring Problem (StringBuilder, indexOf) ⭐
-In the previous approach we used immutable strings, which were the primary cause of the approach's bad time and space complexity.
-So let's use something mutable instead, like StringBuilder or StringBuffer.
+Using immutable strings was the primary cause of the previous approach's bad time and space complexity.
+So let us use something mutable instead, like StringBuilder or StringBuffer.

 <iframe src="https://leetcode.com/playground/LcwEF8ZC/shared" frameBorder="0" width="100%" height="290"></iframe>

-#### Complexity Analysis
+### Complexity Analysis
 Let m = number of nodes in s
 Let n = number of nodes in t
 - <div><b>Time:</b> \(O(mn)\).
 The limiting factor of the runtime for this algorithm comes from the Java library function <code>indexOf()</code>, which takes \(O(mn)\) time.
 Serializing s and t now only take \(O(m)\) and \(O(n)\) time respectively.</div>